cruxlang/crux/doc/design/angle-brackets.md

 # Angle Brackets for Type Parameters

-## Philosophical Arguments
+## Philosophical or Stylistic Arguments

 Rust, Swift, C#, and TypeScript all use angle brackets for generics, so they're quite familiar to many people.
 For this reason, Chad has traditionally been in favor of angle brackets.

 Andy, mdl, and imran have raised the objection that they're visually noisy and intimidating, especially compared to the generics of Haskell and ML which feel a lot lighter and more approachable.
+I'm convinced a great deal of the fear of generics in the industry comes from peoples' past C++ experiences, and we all hope that generics in Crux are as pleasant as they are in Haskell.

 Whatever the ultimate syntax, it should be consistent across both definition and use, and all language features.
 Predictability is key.